|PARKINSON RESEARCH INSTITUTE

 Maggie S. Wallendal holds a master of social work degree from the University of Wisconsin–Milwaukee.
 She also holds a certificate in applied gerontological research from that same institution.
 In addition to her duties at PRI, Ms. Wallendal is a researcher and project manager at the Applied Gerontology Research Unit at UWM.
 Her research interests include Parkinson disease and Alzheimer disease caregiving, end-of-life care, and targeted care for older adults seeking financial and life services.
 She has received numerous awards and grant support from UWM Center on Aging and Community to foster research in the field of aging.
 She has directed and taken part clinical trails and has been associated with several medication-related interventions.
 In 2008-2010, Ms. Wallendal was awarded a prestigious grant to participate in the Hartford Partnership Program for Aging Education.

-Meredith Keller –
+Meredith Clark –

 Brain Donation Specialist

-Prior to joining PRI, Ms. Keller’s focus was on human subjects’ research, recruitment, and regulatory documentation.
+Prior to joining PRI, Ms. Clark's focus was on human subjects’ research, recruitment, and regulatory documentation.
 These skills are vital, since the transport of human tissues is highly regulated by local, state, and national authorities.

-Ms. Keller earned her undergraduate degree, with honors, from Alverno College.
+Ms. Clark earned her undergraduate degree, with honors, from Alverno College.
 She has since worked for the Center for Addiction and Behavioral Health Research at UWM, the department of emergency medicine research services at the Medical College of Wisconsin, and most recently for the UW–Madison's Alzheimer’s Institute.
-As Ms. Keller pursues her master’s degree in public health, she also functions as a compliance officer/contracts manager for a disaster-preparedness software firm.
+As Ms. Clark pursues her master’s degree in public health, she also functions as a compliance officer/contracts manager for a disaster-preparedness software firm.

-Ms. Keller can be reached at:
+Ms. Clark can be reached at:

 cell: (414) 839-7359